BrighBrigh/maelstrom-ip/README.md

 # maelstrom-ip
-# An IP connection muddler written in Perl

 A simple perl script with low system resource usage that makes tcp connections to random IP address in order to obfuscate the IP connections seen by your ISP.